-Ms. DeCew received a B.A. from the University of Rochester in 1970 and an M.A. and Ph.D. in 1976 and 1978, respectively, from the University of Massachusetts at Amherst.
+Prof. DeCew received a B.A. from the University of Rochester in 1970 and an M.A. and Ph.D. in 1976 and 1978, respectively, from the University of Massachusetts at Amherst.
 She served on the faculty at MIT for eight years beginning in 1978, has been at Clark since 1987 and served as Associate Dean of the College from 1999-2001.
 Prof. DeCew has been a Visiting Professor of Philosophy at Wellesley College and a Visiting Professor of Philosophy at Harvard Summer School.
-Beginning in the fall of 2009, Ms. DeCew began a second four-year term as Chair of the Philosophy Department and she will be away on sabbatical leave during the Spring 2013 semester.
+During summer 2015 Prof. DeCew completed over a decade of service as Chair of the Philosophy Department at Clark.

-Ms. DeCew is affiliated with the programs in Women's Studies, Law and Society, and she is Director of Clark's Ethics and Public Policy concentration.
+Prof. DeCew is affiliated with the programs in Women's Studies, Law and Society, and she is Director of Clark's Ethics and Public Policy concentration.
 Dr. DeCew served as Secretary-Treasurer for the American Society for Political and Legal Philosophy (ASPLP) from 1997-2002.
 ASPLP is an international and interdisciplinary group of scholars in philosophy, law, and political science, with annual meetings which produce the Nomos volumes published by NYU Press.
-She recently served as an elected member on the national American Philosophical Association's Committee on Philosophy and Law for a three-year term concluding in July 2009.
+She has served as an elected member on the national American Philosophical Association's Committee on Philosophy and Law for two three-year terms concluding in July 2009.

-In September 2010, Ms. DeCew was awarded Clark's Senior Faculty Fellowship, "presented to an outstanding senior faculty member who personifies the Clark ideal of excellence in teaching and excellence in scholarship."
+In September 2010, Prof. DeCew was awarded Clark's Senior Faculty Fellowship, "presented to an outstanding senior faculty member who personifies the Clark ideal of excellence in teaching and excellence in scholarship."

 Current Research and Teaching